Denise Clark, BSN, MHA, RNChief Nursing Officer

 Within these fields, she accepted positions in Florida, Houston Texas, Rocksprings Wyoming, and Colorado.
 Amidst her success in this profession, Mrs. Clark always felt there was, “something missing.”
 At that time, Denise was learning about injury and illness through the experiences of family and friends who were encountering cancer, heart disease, and traumatic injuries.
 She felt in her heart a strong urge to, “give back” which prompted a mid-life career change.

 In Rocksprings Wyoming, Denise Clark began teaching and managing grant programs at the Western Wyoming Community College.
 She began working with students at the college and assisting them to achieve their academic and career goals.
 While at the college, Denise decided to answer a special calling to be active in patient care.
 She decided to be a nurse!
-She pursued and obtained her Associate Degree in Nursing at Western Wyoming Community College and went on to obtain her Bachelors of Science Nursing Degree at the University of Wyoming.
+She pursued and obtained her Associate Degree in Nursing at Western Wyoming Community College, went on to obtain her Bachelors of Science Nursing Degree at the University of Wyoming, and then recieved her Masters in Healthcare Administration from the University of Phoenix.
 Since then, she has practiced nursing in Texas, Wyoming, Colorado and now New Mexico.

 The transition to New Mexico has been a successful one.
 Denise has been surprised by the beauty of the Land of Enchantment.
 She first lived in Gallup when she first moved here.
 She always thought of New Mexico as a desolate desert land.
 Now as a resident she appreciates the enchanting sunsets, cliffs, gorge and stunning high mountain desert.